 Shredded BBQ Chicken Sandwiches

-These slow cooker BBQ chicken sandwiches are perfect not only for picnics but also busy weeknights.
+These slow cooker BBQ chicken sandwiches are perfect not only for picnics but also for busy weeknights.

 Just pile the shredded chicken onto buns and, if you want to go the Southern route, add a big scoop of creamy coleslaw right on top.